cloudposse/atmos/website/docs/cli/commands/terraform/terraform-deploy.md

 :::note

-The `atmos terraform deploy` command supports all native `terraform apply` options described in [Terraform apply options](https://developer.hashicorp.com/terraform/cli/commands/apply#apply-options), with the exception that a planfile argument can't be provided on the command line.
+The `atmos terraform deploy` command supports all native `terraform apply` options described in [Terraform apply options](https://developer.hashicorp.com/terraform/cli/commands/apply#apply-options), with the exception that the `PLAN` argument can't be provided on the command line.
 To use a previously generated planfile, use the `--from-plan` or `--planfile` command-line flags

 :::